-An ex-Google lobbyist who backed Jim Jordan is leading Big Tech’s bid to court the Left
+An ex-Google lobbyist who backed Jim Jordan is leading Big Tech’s bid to court the left

 During his 12-years leading Google’s public policy efforts, Kovacevich oversaw an expansion of the search giant’s lobbying.
 Starting in 2011, he also courted conservatives to help Google fight off a Federal Trade Commission probe into the company’s search and advertising practices and other regulatory proposals.

 After Trump’s election, Kovacevich led an effort, he later said, “to build deeper relationships” between Google and the GOP.
-He contributed in 2018 to the campaigns of Republicans including far-right Trump favorite Rep. Jim Jordan (R-Ohio), who went on to act a key promotor of false election fraud claims that Republicans are now using to attack voting rights.
+He contributed in 2018 to the campaigns of Republicans including far-right Trump favorite Rep. Jim Jordan (R-Ohio), who went on to act as a key promotor of false election fraud claims that Republicans are now using to attack voting rights.

 In a 2018 meeting later reported on by Wired, Kovacevich touted support from then-House Judiciary Chairman Bob Goodlatte (R-Va.).
 He called the conservative one of the company’s “most helpful champions,” despite stances on guns and immigration that Kovacevich said “are probably not ones many Googlers would support.”
 That pragmatic assessment of Goodlatte’s value presaged Kovacevich’s current outreach to Democrats.

 In 2018, Google sponsored a reception at the Conservative Political Action Conference, even though critics accused the conference of welcoming “white nationalists” and other extremists.
-Kovacevich defended the sponsorship as a means to court “the people who influence” and build goodwill with Republicans.
+Kovacevich defended the sponsorship as a means to court “the people who influence” lawmakers and build goodwill with Republicans.

 Kovacevich was also involved in a Google project to fund academics and think tankers who were making arguments favorable to the company.
 Google in 2017 and 2018 gave $500,000 to the Global Antitrust Institute at the libertarian-leaning George Mason University’s law school.
 Facebook and Amazon also helped fund the center, which has churned out policy papers favorable to tech giants and sent several professors to jobs at the FTC.